ashiqYousuf/sbank/README.md

 go install package (goes to ~/go/bin/)
 ```

-Note:- gRPC interceptor is a function that gets called for every request before its sent to the gRPC handler.
+Note:- gRPC interceptor is a function that gets called for every request before its sent to the gRPC handler (Doesn't work for HTTP Requests, need to seperately add that for gRPC Gateway)